 - 5 garlic cloves, finely chopped

 - 8 tbsp. unsalted butter, cubed

-- Meanwhile, bring a large pot of generously salted water to a boil.
-Add linguine and cook, stirring, until al dente, about 10 minutes.
-Drain, then toss with the shrimp and sauce.
-Add the parsley and season with salt and pepper.
+- Bring a large pot of generously salted water to a boil.
+Add the linguine and cook, stirring occasionally, until al dente, about 10 minutes.
+Drain, return the pasta to the pot, and cover to keep warm.

 - While the pasta cooks, make the sauce: To the empty skillet, add the wine, stock, lemon juice, Worcestershire, and garlic and turn the heat to high.
 Cook until reduced by half, about 5 minutes.
 Whisk in the butter and season to taste with salt and black pepper.
 Turn the heat to medium, stir in the reserved shrimp, and cook until heated through, about 1 minute.

 - Pour the shrimp and sauce over the pasta, add the parsley, and use tongs to gently combine.
 Serve immediately.